hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 Before proceeding to the app deployment phase, an end-user may be interested in performing some primary data verifications.
 These can be helpful in a number of ways; for example, sanity testing, regression testing, determining infrastructure health, and finding on-premise issues at an early stage.
 In order to take advantage of a smart, automated test solution, the user needs to verify specific data, such as cluster health, cluster status, node status, host IP, CPU, and memory allocation only.

-This blog post will guide you through one method of implementing the Automation Pipeline via the use of automation weapons like Katalog (as an automation testing software tool), CircleCI (as a continuous integration and continuous delivery platform), and Grafana (as an interactive visualization web application tool that uses time-series data to deploy meaningful graphs).
+This blog post will guide you through one method of implementing the Automation Pipeline via the use of automation weapons like Katalon (as an automation testing software tool), CircleCI (as a continuous integration and continuous delivery platform), and Grafana (as an interactive visualization web application tool that uses time-series data to deploy meaningful graphs).

 ## How to Use Automation Pipeline Tools?